MerginMaps/docs/src/migrate/arcgis/index.md

 ![SLYR logo](./slyr.png "SLYR logo")

+### Domains

+ArcGIS Pro [domains](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/create-modify-and-delete-domains.htm) are used to restrict the valid values allowed in an attribute field.
+Convert them manually to QGIS drop-down widgets - likely [Value Relation](../../layer/form-widgets) - could be time consuming.
+You can export the domains to CSV to be imported and set value relation widgets, along with it's custom expression visibility to mimic cascading forms.
+We again recommend using [SLYR](#slyr) to facilitate the conversion of domains to QGIS.

 ### Data Formats

 ArcGIS Pro [supports GeoPackages](https://pro.arcgis.com/en/pro-app/latest/help/data/databases/work-with-sqlite-databases-in-arcgis-pro.htm), which are the primary and recommended format for your survey layer in <MainPlatformName />.
 Both ArcGIS and QGIS can also handle Shapefile, GeoTIFF, GeoJSON, WMS, WFS, and PostGIS layers.
 However, we do not recommend using [Shapefile](http://switchfromshapefile.org) in <MainPlatformName />, as we do not support collaborative use for this format.